TylorTazz2024/TylorTazz2024/README.md

 ## 📌 About Me

 I’m an ICT student at the [Cape Peninsula University of Technology](https://www.cput.ac.za), majoring in **Applications Development** with electives in **Data Analytics, Business Analysis, and Information Systems**.
-I’m passionate about developing innovative software solutions that solve real-world problems while aligning with business objectives.
+I’m passionate about designing and developing innovative software solutions that enhance user experience and improve business efficiency.
-My focus is on continuous learning, adaptability, and contributing meaningfully to digital innovation.
+I’m a dedicated learner who enjoys tackling challenges, collaborating with others, and transforming ideas into working applications.

 ---

 ## 💬 Business Communication

-### 🧾 **Evidence**
+### **Evidence**
 - Presentation and report writing samples from coursework.
 - Team-based documentation and requirements specifications using MS Word and Google Docs.
 - [📹 CV Tutorial Video](https://github.com/wil-it2025/cv-tutorial-TylorTazz2024/blob/main/Tandile%20Malifethe%20222602511%20(1).mp4)

-### 💡 **Reflection (STAR)**
+### **Reflection**
-**Situation:** During project presentations, I needed to communicate technical concepts to non-technical stakeholders.
-**Task:** Deliver my ideas clearly and professionally while maintaining audience engagement.
-**Action:** I used structured slides, concise summaries, and practiced confident speaking.
-**Result:** My presentation and written communication improved, strengthening my ability to convey technical details effectively.
+Through several presentations and written reports, I learned how to communicate complex technical ideas clearly and professionally.
+Working in teams taught me how to adapt my communication style to different audiences, ensuring that everyone understood the project objectives.
+These experiences helped me strengthen both my written and verbal communication skills, which are essential in professional ICT environments.

 ---

 ## 🗣️ Interview Skills

-### 🧾 **Evidence**
+### **Evidence**
-- Completed interview preparation exercises as part of work readiness training.
+- Completed interview preparation sessions as part of work readiness training.
-- Developed and practiced responses to ICT-related interview questions.
+- Practiced structured responses to ICT-related interview questions.

-### 💡 **Reflection (STAR)**
+### **Reflection**
-**Situation:** Preparing for mock interviews that mirrored real workplace settings.
-**Task:** Identify and communicate my key skills and experiences with clarity.
-**Action:** I used the STAR method to structure my responses around academic and project experiences.
-**Result:** Gained confidence in expressing my strengths and handling professional interviews more effectively.
+Preparing for interviews gave me insight into how to present my strengths and experiences with confidence.
+I learned the importance of maintaining professionalism, using clear language, and aligning my answers with job requirements.
+These exercises helped me become more self-assured and articulate when discussing my academic and project experiences.

 ---

 ## 🎤 Mock Interview

-### 🧾 **Evidence**
+### **Evidence**
 - [📹 Mock Interview Video](https://github.com/TylorTazz2024/TylorTazz2024/blob/main/Q5.mp4)
-- Feedback from lecturer and peers highlighting communication style and professionalism.
+- Feedback received from peers and lecturers on communication and presentation style.

-### 💡 **Reflection (STAR)**
+### **Reflection**
-**Situation:** Took part in a recorded mock interview as part of my work readiness program.
-**Task:** Demonstrate professionalism and technical awareness during interview responses.
-**Action:** Prepared by researching common ICT interview questions and practicing with peers.
-**Result:** Improved composure, tone, and interview readiness for future employment opportunities.
+Participating in a mock interview helped me understand the dynamics of a professional interview setting.
+I improved my posture, tone, and response flow while addressing technical and behavioural questions.
+The experience made me more aware of how preparation and composure contribute to a positive professional impression.

 ---

 ## 🤝 Professional Networking

-### 🧾 **Evidence**
+### **Evidence**
 - Created a professional [LinkedIn Profile](https://www.linkedin.com/in/tandile-malifethe-05b867246/).
-- Connected with peers, ICT professionals, and mentors.
+- Connected with ICT professionals, lecturers, and peers.
-- Shared project updates and academic achievements to build visibility.
+- Shared achievements and updates related to my studies and projects.

-### 💡 **Reflection (STAR)**
+### **Reflection**
-**Situation:** Wanted to build a professional digital identity and connect with industry peers.
-**Task:** Create a profile that reflects my career goals, academic background, and skills.
-**Action:** Developed a LinkedIn profile highlighting key projects, achievements, and interests.
-**Result:** Expanded my professional network and improved awareness of ICT career opportunities.
+Building my LinkedIn profile allowed me to showcase my skills, projects, and career interests.
+Engaging with professionals in my field has given me valuable exposure to industry trends and job opportunities.
+Networking online has also boosted my confidence in presenting myself as a future ICT professional.

 ---

 ## 🏢 Workplace Etiquette

-### 🧾 **Evidence**
+### **Evidence**
-- Participated in class discussions and team projects emphasizing collaboration and professionalism.
+- Contributed to group projects that required teamwork, punctuality, and accountability.
-- Practiced punctuality, reliability, and respectful communication.
+- Practiced professionalism and reliability in academic and project settings.
 - [📹 Q6 System Walkthrough](https://github.com/TylorTazz2024/TylorTazz2024/blob/main/Q6.mp4)

-### 💡 **Reflection (STAR)**
+### **Reflection**
-**Situation:** Collaborated with a team on a software development project under tight deadlines.
-**Task:** Maintain a positive attitude and professionalism while ensuring project success.
-**Action:** Practiced active listening, provided constructive feedback, and supported team members.
-**Result:** Developed stronger teamwork, leadership, and adaptability skills for future workplace environments.
+Working in teams taught me the importance of respect, collaboration, and meeting deadlines.
+I learned to manage my time effectively and communicate openly to ensure that tasks were completed smoothly.
+These experiences have prepared me to adapt easily to workplace expectations and uphold professional standards in any environment.

 ---